-Last quarter, the Community Services Group was created in order to better align with the coordination demands for quality of life initiatives within Public Works.
+The Community Services Group (CSG) facilitates essential Public Works services for all Los Angeles communities, including 88 cities and 125 Unincorporated Area communities.
 The mission of the Group is to advocate for the quality of life of all Los Angeles County residents with a focus on environmental protection, economic vitality, and social equity.